 Sandwiched between the Hudson River and Hudson Highlands State Park, with Fishkill Creek winding its way through town, Beacon is a quaint Hudson Valley town about 60 miles north of Midtown Manhattan and New York’s Central Park.
-With Mount Beacon as a backdrop, ample waterfront views, and Fishkill Falls cascading adjacent to Main Street, Beacon is filled with natural beauty and experiences for outdoor lovers.
+With Mount Beacon and the Catskills as a backdrop, ample waterfront views, and Fishkill Falls cascading adjacent to Main Street, Beacon is a beautiful spot in New York State filled with natural beauty and experiences for outdoor lovers.
 And if that’s not your style, it also boasts an impressive contemporary art museum, a variety of delicious restaurants, and a vibrant downtown filled with boutiques and unique shops.
+Whether you opt for active outdoor adventures or a chill food-filled experience, Beacon is a great day-trip destination or weekend getaway from NYC.

 Fun Fact: Beacon is named for the historic beacon fires that blazed at the top of the surrounding mountains to alert the Continental Army of British troop movement during the Revolutionary War.